‘Bold And The Beautiful’ Spoilers Video: ‘Tomorrow Is Thomas’ Day Of Reckoning’

 Is Zoe In On The Scheme?

 The Bold and the Beautiful spoilers video cuts to Thomas and Zoe standing hand-in-hand.
 They look into each other’s eyes as they prepare to say their vows.
-In the background, the wedding officiant, Carter Walton (Lawrence Saint-Victor) seems disturbed as he looks at Zoe.
+In the background, the wedding officiant, Carter Walton (Lawrence Saint-Victor), seems disturbed as he looks at Zoe.
 The Inquisitr reported that Carter wasn’t impressed by Zoe and Thomas getting married so quickly.
 He told the model that she deserved better and that he suspected that Thomas has a hidden agenda.

 As Steffy told Hope, “This so-called wedding with Zoe is a manipulation to get you.”

-But how will Zoe react when she finds out that she was just being used by Thomas.
+But how will Zoe react when she finds out that she was just being used by Thomas?

 The Bold and the Beautiful spoilers hint that Brooke and Steffy will approach the bride-to-be and tell her that Thomas is just manipulating her.
 She may go through with the wedding just so that Hope can dish out her revenge on Thomas.

 As Liam points out, “He has to pay for all the lives he’s been toying with.”

 A Wedding Day To Remember

-Hope will be livid when she finds out that Thomas has been pulling out the strings all along.
-She will tell Steffy and Liam, “Tomorrow is Thomas’ day of reckoning.”
+Hope will be livid when she finds out that Thomas has been pulling the strings all along.

+“Tomorrow is Thomas’ day of reckoning,” she will tell Steffy and Liam.
+“Thomas will pay.”